applicaster/developer.applicaster.com/book/login/iOS.md

 ```

 ## The User Data Protocol {#user}
-The user data protocol is used for enforcing specific user complience and is comprised by 2 optional methods differenciated by the use of a completion method:
+The user data protocol is used for enforcing specific user complience and is comprised by 2 optional methods differentiated by the use of a completion method:

 ``` swift
   @objc optional func isUserComply(policies:[String: NSObject]) -> Bool